istareatscreens/business-hours-native/readme.md

 ### `getCurrentDayInfo(): object`

-Returns an objected containing all information about the current day
+Returns an object containing all information about the current day

 ```javascript
 bH.getCurrentDayInfo();